 The same holds for the phrase, “losing your mind,” which again, is an impossibility.
 When one loses a body part such as one’s hand, arm, foot, finger, or ear, that part is physically disconnected from the rest of one’s body and never again attached to it.
 When a person permanently loses one’s sight or hearing, it means that one is never again able to see or hear anything.
 So, by analogy, “losing your mind” should mean the complete absence of all sensations, perceptions, feelings, emotions, images, etc., since, according to the naive philosophical theory that accompanies the concept of mind, all these mental phenomena take place in one’s mind.
 In other words, “losing one’s mind” means returning to the state one was in before one was conceived, when one was aware of absolutely nothing.
 But the only way to accomplish this is by death.
 And yet, people who “lose their minds” do not die.

 What this phrase actually means is that these people are no longer able to function like most other people in the society in which they happen to live.
 This is illustrated by the phrase, “Have you (completely) lost your mind?” which most of us have heard at some point in our lives, generally following an instance of violent, stupid, or highly irrational or emotional behaviour.
 There is an admonition contained in this reproof – that you must cease doing whatever you were doing and return to behaving like a normal human being, according to the standards of the society in which you live.
 Such behaviours are also described as bouts of “temporary insanity.”
-And it is precisely those poor individuals who become insane that are meant by the phrase “to lose one’s mind.”
+And it is precisely those poor individuals who become insane that are denoted by the phrase “to lose one’s mind.”
 They still possess the mind or, more correctly, the brain they have always had, but now they are afflicted with images, feelings, visions, urges or impulses, and other highly disturbing sensations that render them no longer able to behave like ordinary members of their society.